 • Herbs and spices: Bay leaf, cumin, cinnamon, and sugar.

-How to shape soutzoukakia
+How to Make Soutzoukakia

 Now, when you think of meatballs, you probably picture something small and spherical, with a serving size of 4 to 5 meatballs per person.
 Not the case here.
 This recipe yields 16 meatballs, and can serve up to 8 people, which is about 4 ounces of meat per person.
 Here’s how to form Greek football-shaped meatballs.

-• If you want each meatball to be exactly the same size, start by weighing the total meatball mixture and dividing that by 16.
+• If you want each meatball to be the same size, start by weighing the total meatball mixture and dividing that by 16.
 That will give you the weight of each meatball.
 (Optional.)

 • If you are not too worried about being super precise, scoop 2 1/2 tablespoons at a time to make the meatballs.